 If you’re looking to create a video, then your final result will greatly depend on the software you use to edit the raw footage.
-However, with so many options out there, choosing the best software for Mac is no easy task.
+However, with so many editing suites out there, choosing the best software for Mac is no easy task.

 Perhaps the three biggest factors that should influence your decision are what you’re planning to create, how experienced you are in the art of editing, and how much you’re willing to spend.
-If, for example, you’re a professional editor with a high-spec Mac, then your needs are going to be greater than that of a newbie YouTuber with a relatively old MacBook (see our best software for editing videos for YouTube for more options there).
+If you’re a professional editor with a high-spec Mac for example, then your needs are going to be greater than that of a newbie YouTuber with a relatively old MacBook (see our best software for editing videos for YouTube for more options there).

-We’ve taken all this into account with this buying guide, so whether you're a total novice or an editing wizard, as long as you're using macOS, we can help you decide which is the best editing suite for your needs.
+We’ve taken all this into account with this macOS video editing software buying guide, so whether you're a total novice or an editing wizard, as long as you're using a Mac, we can help you decide which is the best editing suite for your needs.
 If you're a Windows user, then see our guide to video editing for Windows instead.
 You can also check out our general list of the best video editing software for a rundown of choices that includes iOS and Android, too.

 Video editing macOS: The best suites in 2021

-Final Cut Pro X is one of the industry heavyweights when it comes to editing software, we say one of because it’s difficult to decide between this and Adobe Premiere Pro.
+is one of the industry heavyweights when it comes to editing software.
+It’s difficult to decide between this and Adobe Premiere Pro.
 Both are incredibly powerful and used by professionals across the industry.
 However, Final Cut Pro X boasts additional functionality that’s likely to tickle the fancy of Mac users.
 For example, it seamlessly integrates with other macOS software and apps, such as Photos and iTunes.

 What’s more, the interface will feel familiar to Mac users, which in turn makes it that much easier to use.
 But don’t let the platform’s simplicity fool you.
 It’s still a very powerful tool and its magnetic timeline is an efficient way of editing footage once you’re used to it.